Tab completion¶

 In contrast to zsh, tab completion in bash requires that scripts are either set

-up as an entry point or run as ./01_functions.py <TAB>
+up as an entrypoint or run as ./01_functions.py <TAB>, as opposed to

 Making a script directly executable typically requires: